 Let’s see … giant redwoods or reckless consumerism.
-For anyone struggling between the two, know that 49 state parks in California are being sponsored by the San Francisco nonprofit, Save the Redwoods League, for free admission on Black Friday.
-Likewise, Minnesota State Parks system announced that admission will be free at all 75 state park and recreation areas.
-Missouri State Parks are also being kind enough to offer free camping on the day.
-(And I know that parks have parking lots, but allow me some poetic license.)
+For anyone struggling between the two, know that 116 state parks in California are being sponsored by the San Francisco nonprofit, Save the Redwoods League, for free admission on Black Friday.
+Likewise, Minnesota State Parks system will have free admission at all state park and recreation areas, as well as state parks in Colorado.
+Many other parks are in on the deal, check your local areas to see what they are offering.

 2. Have a DIY gathering

 The hardest part about making DIY things for gift-giving is often just making a game-plan and sticking with it.
 So commit by starting a DIY party tradition to take place on Black Friday.
 Pick a fun and realistic project (like any of these: 10 DIY gifts you make in less than an hour) and assign supplies as you would a potluck dinner.
 I know it sounds a bit “grown up Girl Scouts” … but that’s not necessarily such a bad thing.
 Plus, wine (if you swing that way).